bkoprucu/jekyll4test/_posts/2024-01-20-When-Not-To-Use-Virtual-Threads.md

 {%- include image.html url="/assets/images/posts/2024-01-When-Not-To-Use-Virtual-Threads/platform_thread_scheduling.png" description="Scheduling of platform threads under heavy load.<br>Note the even distribution of CPU time among the threads" -%}

-This way, more active threads than CPU cores can run concurrently, and the execution of the scheduling thread starts without much delay.
+This way, more active threads than CPU cores can run concurrently, and the execution of the scheduled threads start without much delay.

-This also makes it possible to control the priority of threads, by giving some threads more CPU time.
+This also enables the control of thread priority by allocating more CPU time to certain threads.

 A blocked thread is removed from the scheduling loop, until it becomes unblocked.

-Many service application threads spend a good amount of time being blocked, while waiting for a response from another service call or database operation etc., causing an inefficient use of threads:
+Service application threads often experience significant blocking while waiting for responses from other service calls or database operations, leading to inefficient thread usage.

 {%- include image.html url="/assets/images/posts/2024-01-When-Not-To-Use-Virtual-Threads/platform_thread_sleep.png" description="Platform thread idling on blocking operation" -%}